Deep conditional distribution learning via conditional F\"ollmer flow: Numerical Studies

 \subsection{Simulation Study I}

-We consider several two-dimensional distributions with shapes of 4 squares, checkerboard, pinwheel, rings and Swiss roll, respectively.
-We display scatter plots of 5000 samples drawn from these target distributions in the first column of Figure \ref{fig:simulation1}.
+We consider several two-dimensional distributions with shapes of 4 squares, checkerboard, pinwheel and Swiss roll, respectively.
+We display scatter plots of $5000$ samples drawn from these target distributions in the first column of Figure \ref{fig:simulation1}.
 For these distributions, we take the $x$-axis variable as $X$ and the $y$-axis variable as $Y$.
 We target on generating samples from conditional density $p_{x\mkern 2mu|\mkern2muy}(x \mkern 2mu|\mkern2mu y)$.
-To do this, we first draw 5000 samples from target distributions for training, and denote by $\mathcal{Y}$ the set including all the 5000 $y$-axis variables of the samples shown in the first column of Figure \ref{fig:simulation1}.
+To do this, we use $n=50000$ samples from target distributions for training, and let $\mathcal{Y}$ be a set including 5000 additional samples of $Y$ generated from the associated marginal distribution of the model.